On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Convergence Analysis

 Then for any $t>0$, we have

 \end{lem}

-The proof is presented in Appendix \ref{app:fourterms}.
+The proof is similar to that in \cite{zhang2018proximal} and is presented in \cref{app:fourterms}.
 According to this lemma, we know that to ensure a sufficient decrease of $\phi^t$, we only need to bound the negative term $-\|x(y^{t+1}, z^t)-{x}(z^t)\|$.
 To do this, two novel dual error bounds are established.